tomtatchell/nukePython-Snipits/nukePerformanceMonitors/README.md

 Copy text into menu.py file.
+Copy icon into icons folder in the .nuke folder.

 Creates a button in the toolbar that can toggle nuke's performance monitors used to debug a script and discover heavy nodes.